LGBTQ rights in Australia: Hate crime laws

 In September 2024, a bill was introduced by the federal government that explicitly includes “sex, sexual orientation, gender identity and intersex status” to the federal hate crime laws - with a maximum penalty of 7 years’ imprisonment.
-Several jurisdictions of Australia have already implemented their own versions of hate crime laws decades ago - some cover only sexual orientation (NSW, ACT and VIC), or both sexual orientation and gender identity (SA and QLD), or also neither is covered (NT, WA and TAS).
+Several jurisdictions of Australia have already implemented their own versions of hate crime laws decades ago - some cover only sexual orientation (NSW, ACT and VIC), or both sexual orientation and gender identity (SA, TAS and QLD), or also neither is covered (NT and WA).
 In February 2025, the federal hate crime bill passed both chambers with amendments with bipartisan support and officially became Act 1 of 2025 - by royal assent from the Governor-General.
 The law went into effect immediately.
 Legislation effective from June 30, 2026 Victoria has implemented the Anti-vilification Act 2025 - that explicitly covers all sex, sexual orientation, sex characteristics and gender identity provisions.